John Amaechi: Basketball career

-He returned to the NBA, signing with the Orlando Magic in 1999.
+He returned to the US, signing with the Orlando Magic in 1999.
 In the 1999–2000 season he averaged 10.5 points in 21.1 minutes per game.
 Amaechi was known for turning down a $17 million contract offer from the Los Angeles Lakers in 2000, opting to remain in Orlando for $600,000 per year.
 Amaechi went on to play for the Utah Jazz from 2001 to 2003.

 He was traded to the Houston Rockets before the 2003–04 season in exchange for Glen Rice, and, though he was an active player, he did not participate in any games for them.
-The Rockets later traded him and Moochie Norris to the New York Knicks for Clarence Weatherspoon before the Knicks bought him out of his contract and he eventually retired from playing the sport altogether.
+The Rockets later traded him and Moochie Norris to the New York Knicks for Clarence Weatherspoon before the Knicks bought him out of his contract and he eventually retired from playing the sport.